frnmst/mcmc-comparisons/README.md

 ## Plot

-The tools useful to plot the results are Python 3 and Matplotlib.
+The tools necessary to plot the results are Python 3 and Matplotlib.

+The plot called `plot_comparison.py` can be found under the `./src/plot`
+directory:
-The plot script is in `./src/plot/plot_comparison.py`.
-This script reads a CSV file formatted according to the CSV file format rules in this readme.
+1. it reads one or more CSV files written according to the CSV file format rules in this readme.
-It then plots the average running times of multiple runs for each sample.
+2. it plots the average running times of multiple runs for each sample.
 The standard deviation of the running times for each sample is plotted as error bars.

 The same type of plot is done for the computed probabilities to determine the accuracy of the calculations.

 ## Notes on running the tests in parallel